architectural innovation

 Example 3 – Omnichannel Retail Transformation

-Example 4 – Banking Through Open Api Architectures
+Example 4 – Banking Through Open API Architectures

 Example 5 – Airline Self-service Ecosystems